Siryu6/Burp-HTTP-Parser/README.md

 ## Notes

-As I only needed to parse POST requests, HttpParser doesn't work on GET Requests yet.
+As I only needed to parse POST requests, HttpParser doesn't work on GET requests yet.
 Please give me sample requests when creating issues :)